Kio-Suzuki/Challenge-1/README.md

-# Challenge-1
-This repository contains the code for the first challenge of my internship.
-The task is to create a web page using HTML, CSS, and JavaScript.
-The project aims to demonstrate proficiency in front-end development by building a interactive web page.
+# Fictitious Game Store Website

+## Project Description
+This project was developed as part of an internship challenge, which consisted of recreating two pages of a website for a fictitious game store.
+The main objective was to stay true to the original design using HTML, CSS, and JavaScript.